 Expected Actual % of credit eligible students with learning disabilities who make satisfactory progress towards graduation - 100% (100% of seniors who received SPED services graduated during the 2019-20 school year.)
-Mutlimedia school does not have any students who fit this criteria Main Campus 100% % of credit eligible homeless youth who make satisfactory progress towards graduation $-100%$ The MultiMedia school does not have any students who fit criteria.
-Main Campus is at 100% % of credit eligible foster youth who make satisfactory progress towards graduation - $100%$ 100%, Goal met at MultiMedia
+100%, Goal met at W.E.B.
+DuBois % of credit eligible homeless youth who make satisfactory progress towards graduation $-100%$ 100%, Goal met at W.E.B.
+DuBois % of credit eligible foster youth who make satisfactory progress towards graduation - $100%$ 100%, Goal met at W.E.B.
+DuBois

 Planned Action 1/Service Budgeted Expenditures Actual Expenditures 1.Maintain partnership with sponsoring school district per Special Education Arrangement.
-Amount: \$396,640 LCFF (Prop.
-Taxes): a.
-Carter G. Woodson has currently opted into the Fresno Unified School District Special Education Local Plan Area.
-Woodson retains the option to opt out of the SELPA according to charter law.
-2.Provide tutoring and support services outside of instructional time. a.
-Tutoring and support services are available after school. b.
-MTSS/PBIS Source: LCFF (Prop.
-Taxes): \$396,640 Budget Reference: \$383,026 c.
+Amount: \$167,380 LCFF (Base): a.
+W.E.B.
+DuBois has currently opted into the Washington Unified School District Special Education Local Plan Area.
+DuBois retains the option to opt out of the SELPA according to charter law.
+Source: \$169,054 2.Provide tutoring and support services outside of instructional time.
+LCFF (Base): Budget Reference: a.
+Tutoring and support services are available after school.b.
+MTSS/PBIS \$167,380 8011 c.
 Support and Supplement material for Common Core and EL standards d.
-Instructional support for all teachers and staff 8096 3.
-Contract with the school district or other service providers to ensure that student assessment and IEP compliance is maintained.
-8070 a.
-Carter G. Woodson has currently opted into the Fresno Unified School District Special Education Local Plan Area.
-Woodson retains the option to opt out of the SELPA according to charter law.
-4. Core classroom instruction will support the needs of students with disabilities. a.
+Instructional support for all teachers and staff Budget Reference: 3.Contract with the school district or other service providers to ensure that student assessment and IEP compliance is maintained.
+8011 4.Core classroom instruction will support the needs of students with disabilities. a.
 Teachers will ensure that all modifications and interventions are implemented as outlined in the IEP for students with disabilities. b.
 Ed.
-Coordinators providing support and coaching. c.
-Monitor student performance and achievement
+Coordinators providing support and coaching.c.
+Monitor student performance and achievement.
+5. Maintain partnership with sponsoring school district per Special Education Arrangement.

-Planned Action 2/Service Budgeted Expenditures Actual Expenditures Maintain a homeless/foster youth liaison to ensure program compliance with applicable state and federal laws. a.
+Planned Action 2/Service Budgeted Expenditures Actual Expenditures 1.Maintain a homeless/foster youth liaison to ensure program compliance with applicable state and federal laws.
+Amount: \$149,800 LCFF Base: a.
 A homeless/foster youth liaison has been identified and is responsible for ensuring program compliance.
-Provide professional learning opportunities for support staff to ensure support for homeless and foster youth students.
-Develop additional referral resources. a.
-Produce resources in multiple languages. b.
+LCFF Base: \$152,253 2.Provide professional learning opportunities for support staff to ensure support for homeless and foster youth students. Ψ132,233 3.Develop additional referral resources. \$149,800 a.
+Produce resources in multiple languages.
+Budget b.
 Information will be mailed regularly as well as placed in multiple locations throughout the campus.
-Amount: \$4,000 Source: LCFF Sup./Conc \$4,000 Budget Reference: 8011 LCFF Base \$3,947
+Budget Reference: Reference: 8011 8011